Pristine45/walmart-sales-data-analysis/README.md

-# walmart-sales-data-analysis
+# Walmart-sales-data-analysis
-# Analysis of walmart sales dataset using Excel and presenting insights using PowerPoint
+Analysis of walmart sales dataset using Excel and presenting insights using PowerPoint
 # Excel Data Analysis project.
 You have been presented with a sales Data for WALMART, A grocery store having branchesacross United States of America.
 ## The store owner would like to know the following